American Library in Paris Book Groups

 Communist States and Societies of the East – How Have They Evolved? led by Maury Lanman and Laurie Calvet

 During the first 2/3 of the 20th century, revolutions around the world produced many states and societies under the banner of “Communism.”
 In this book group we will take a look at aspects of what has happened to four of these societies – North Korea, China, Vietnam and Russia.
 Where they are now in terms of their economies, politics, quality of life, and current prospects in the 21st century?
-The meetings will be held on the following Thursdays from 17h-18h30.
+The meetings will be held on the following dates from 17h-18h30.

 20 February | Nothing to Envy: Ordinary Lives in North Korea by Barbara Demick

 20 March | The Party: The Secret World of China’s Communist Rulers by Richard McGregor

 2 May | Vietnam: Rising Dragon by Bill Hayton

 12 June | The Future Is History: How Totalitarianism Reclaimed Russia by Masha Gessen

 This group continues from this past spring, reading and discussing the follow classic plays on the following Thursdays at 18H30:

 1 Feb The Merchant of Venice [supplemented by Marlowe’s The Jew of Malta, and The Prioress’ Tale from Chaucer’s The Canterbury Tales].

 Puerto Rico and Its Layers, led by Graciela Carrasco

 This book group shifts focus from exploring health care to exploring Puerto Rico for both the tragic reasons it has been in the news but also its dense history.
 It will meet on the following Thursdays at 19h30: